anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 #### **Step 5: Power Wiring**

 - Run a **12V or 24V DC power wire** to the thermostat.
-Ensure the wires are unpowered before connecting.
+Ensure the wires are unpowered.
 - Strip ¼ inch from both the positive and negative wires for proper connection.
 - Place the cable to the side for now.